lowlighter/metrics/source/plugins/core/README.md

 ## 🗜️ Optimize SVG output

-To reduce filesize and decrease loading time, *metrics* offers several optimization options, such as purging unused CSS and style minification, XML pretty-pretting (which also reduce diffs between changes) and general SVG optimation (still experimental).
+To reduce filesize and decrease loading time, *metrics* offers several optimization options, such as purging unused CSS and style minification, XML pretty-pretting (which also reduce diffs between changes) and general SVG optimization (still experimental).

 > 💡 This option is enabled by default!